Ben Lomond railway station: Heritage listing

 The railway station at Ben Lomond is significant as one of the smallest of the brick passenger stations constructed during a period of major expansion of the NSW railways in the 1880s.
-Excluding the Skitube Alpine Railway, the railway station is also significant as the highest railway station in NSW (1,363 m) and for its important historical role in the economic development and community life of Ben Lomond and surrounding districts (for many years it was the town's post office and was a place where the local community did their banking).
+Excluding Skitube, the railway station is also significant as the highest railway station in NSW (1,363 m) and for its important historical role in the economic development and community life of Ben Lomond and surrounding districts (for many years it was the town's post office and was a place where the local community did their banking).

 Ben Lomond Railway Station is a significant location on the former Great Northern railway line which, although now closed to rail traffic, was the only rail link between Queensland and the southern states in the late 19th century and early 20th century, and which was directly or indirectly associated with major historical events and themes, including for example the transportation of troops during wartime and the transportation of rural produce and livestock.

 Ben Lomond railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The impact of the Great Northern Railway on the New England region of NSW was substantial.
 It influenced the growth of towns and villages and it facilitated the establishment of new industries.

 The construction of Ben Lomond Railway Station and the Great Northern Railway had an impact on the local community in many ways, including the loss of life in the construction of the railway and the opening of economic and social opportunities.
 For the local community the station was for some time an important centre for commercial activities including banking and postal services.